Steam Corrupted Update Files: 3 Quick Fixes ⚡

 1. Open the Steam client and go to Steam > Settings.

-2. In Settings, choose the tab Downloads.
+2. In Settings, choose the tab Discharges.

 3. Change the Download region to a location near you and confirm with OK.